 After incorporated, Silver Fox never filed an annual report with the Secretary of State.
 It had no directors, no officers, no corporate records, and no corporate books.
 The company never held a shareholder or director meeting.
 No stock was issued, and no dividends paid.
 Silver Fox never made any payments on loans granted to it, and at no time had assets exceeding its debts.
 No corporate formalities were ever observed.
 On the other hand, Abuzir ran Silver Fox, maintaining 100% control over the company.
 Abuzir did not dispute the plaintiffs’ allegation that he and Silver Fox were, in effect, the same entity.
 Instead, he claimed that the corporate veil could not be pierced because he was not an officer, director, employee, or shareholder of the corporation.

 After reviewing the law in other states, the Court concluded that stock ownership was not required to pierce the corporate veil.
 A person who exercises considerable authority over a company may be legally considered the equitable owner and, therefore, a judge can pierce the corporate veil to hold that person liable for corporate debts.
-Abuzir could not avoid liability by refusing to appoint himself as director or officer and failing to issue himself stock.
+Abuzir could not avoid liability by refusing to appoint himself as director or officer and failing to issue himself stock, thus resulting a failure of LLC lawsuit protection.

 6) Associated Vendors, Inc. v.
 Oakland Meat Co.